italia/eudi-wallet-it-docs/docs/en/pid-eaa-data-model.rst

     - Unique Identifier
     - Taxpayer identification number

-The italian PID is extended according to the `OpenID Identity Assurance Profile [OIDC.IDA] <https://openid.net/specs/openid-connect-4-identity-assurance-1_0-13.html>`_, that enables the binding of the PID to a national trust framework, giving all the evidence of the identity proofing procedures underlying the PID issuing in both remote and proximity flows.
+The italian PID contains additional claims and according to the `OpenID Identity Assurance Profile [OIDC.IDA] <https://openid.net/specs/openid-connect-4-identity-assurance-1_0-13.html>`_, these carries the national trust framework and the identity proofing procedures underlying the issuance of the PID.
+In particular, the PID carries some relevant information about the Authentic Sources of the subject's attributes.

 The (Q)EAAs are issued by (Q)EAA Issuers to a Wallet Instance and MUST be provided in SD-JWT-VC or mDOC CBOR data format.

-The (Q)EAAs are extended according to the `OpenID Identity Assurance Profile [OIDC.IDA] <https://openid.net/specs/openid-connect-4-identity-assurance-1_0-13.html>`_, that allows the recipients to know the Authentic Sources where the data comes from.

 The PID/(Q)EAA data format and the mechanism through which a digital credential is issued to the Wallet Instance and presented to a Relying Party are described in the following sections.